CareyLabVT/LabDocuments/docs/LabCodeOfConduct.md

 * The only way that we can have challenging discussions on challenging topics is to make the lab a safe space for these conversations to happen.
 We start with the foundation that everyone in Reservoir Group is inherently invested in supporting all group members’ growth.
 To grow, it is important for everyone to be able to share their perspectives, and for others to provide feedback.

-* Enter the conversation knowing we will inherently make mistakes, and that is okay so long as we learn from them.
-When/if a problematic statement or action is identified, take a growth mindset; try to avoid defensiveness and conflating the mistake with reflections on you as a person.

 * Be aware that your actions can be hurtful to others or contribute to a negative environment even if you have no intent of harm.
 Listen when someone voices concern, reflect, and offer a genuine apology.
 Commit to learning and doing better.

+* When/if a problematic statement or action is identified, take a growth mindset.
+We all make mistakes; try to avoid defensiveness and conflating the mistake with reflections on you as a person.

-* Harassment and sexist, racist, discriminatory, or exclusionary language, imagery, jokes, and microaggressions are never appropriate.
+* Harassment and sexist, racist, discriminatory, or exclusionary language, imagery, jokes, and micro-aggressions are never appropriate.

-* All communication - online and in person - should be appropriate for a diverse audience, including people of many different backgrounds.

-All group members are expected to abide by these policies at all work events, such as conferences, workshops, etc., as well as lab-related social activities.
+All group members are expected to abide by these policies on and off-campus (e.g., conferences, fieldwork, lab-related social activities), and in all online and in-person communication and interactions.

 ## Enforcement and Reporting Mechanisms